-When you decide to buy a new dog from a dog breeder, usually it is because you have a certain breed in mind that you would like to adopt.
+When you decide to buy a new dog from a, usually it is because you have a certain breed in mind that you would like to adopt.
 Unless you have a breeder already in mind, you will need to find one that breeds the dog you want, whether it is a German Shepherd breeder or otherwise.
 It is easy enough to simply find a breeder.
 A quick web search, or even looking through a phone book, will get you the information you need.
 Your vet may also have a recommendation or two if they are connected to the community.
 Here are some things to know about choosing the right dog breeder.

 Not All Dog Breeders are Created Equal

 There are all sorts of dog breeders in and around San Antonio.
 Unfortunately, some are better than others in terms of care and in terms of ethics.
 Good breeders will try to keep the line strong and pass down quality genetic traits.
 They avoid breeding dogs that may have some imperfect genetic traits.
 While it is a business, a good breeder is also focused squarely on the dogs and their health.
 They want to produce and sell dogs that are well cared for and have strong attributes, such as demeanor, looks, and skills.
 There are other unscrupulous breeders who try to breed as many dogs as they can to sell, without regard for the strength of the bloodlines.
 Many of these dogs end up with health issues and even disabilities.
 In many cases, the dogs are mistreated and kept in crowded pens and cages without the care and attention that good dog breeders would give them.
 These are not the breeders you want to deal with.